Skip to main content

 As we saw in the case of Luke and Del Sol Clinic, a patient’s benefits and eligibility can change at any moment.
 The insurance plans and programs can differ substantially in the range of services they cover, procedures they follow, and reimbursements they provide.
 This variation presents a significant challenge in benefits verification.
 The smallest error in verification can cause unfavorable claims, wrongful claim denials, and revenue leakage for the provider.
 Thus, while it’s important to verify the coverage when scheduling the appointment, it’s equally essential to reverify the coverage at the time of admission or visit.

-Minimizing Claim Denials with Health Cloud
+Minimizing Claim Denials

 Verification of benefits (VOB) is an important way in which healthcare providers can render payment from insurance companies..
 With VOB, providers can estimate what the patient owes and what the insurance reimburses based on contractual agreements.

-Benefits verification with Health Cloud automates a bulk of the verification process, supports a variety of service types and benefit models, and seamlessly integrates the process into the end-to-end patient access workflow.
+Benefits verification automates a bulk of the verification process, supports a variety of service types and benefit models, and seamlessly integrates the process into the end-to-end patient access workflow.
 With the Benefits Verification component, providers avoid missed revenue due to inaccurate coverage.
 Also, they can easily complete the following tasks:

 • Verify benefits at a glance and in real time, directly on the patient record.